Overcoming the Lamb Shift in System-Bath Interaction Models via KMS Detailed Balance: High-Accuracy Thermalization with Time-Bounded Interactions: Introduction

-\rev{We emphasize that the goal of our paper is \textbf{not} to show that the system-bath interaction model can reproduce ideal thermalizing Lindbladian dynamics, since this is generally false in the presence of a noncommuting Lamb shift.
+We emphasize that the goal of our paper is \textbf{not} to show that the system-bath interaction model can reproduce ideal thermalizing Lindbladian dynamics, since this is generally false in the presence of a noncommuting Lamb shift.
 There is by now a substantial literature on the efficient simulation of Lindbladians~\cite{cleve_2017,li_et_2023,Ding2024,ChenKastoryanoBrandaoEtAl2023,PRXQuantum.5.020332,Pocrnic_2025}.
 However, these algorithms typically require block-encodings of complicated jump operators, which are unlikely to be efficient or feasible on early fault-tolerant quantum computers.
 By contrast, the main advantage of the system-bath interaction model is that the jump operators need not be implemented explicitly; instead, the jump operator naturally appears through the simulation of a simple Hamiltonian evolution.
 From a theoretical perspective, this simulation simplicity comes at the cost of a noncommuting Lamb shift in the approximate Lindbladian description.
-This noncommuting Lamb shift is precisely the main obstacle to high-accuracy Gibbs state preparation, and overcoming it is the central contribution of our work. }
+This noncommuting Lamb shift is precisely the main obstacle to high-accuracy Gibbs state preparation, and overcoming it is the central contribution of our work.

-\paragraph{High-fidelity Gibbs state approximation.}The first main result of our work is to establish that the distance between the fixed point of the quantum channel $\Phi_\alpha$ and the target Gibbs state is ${\cal O}(\alpha^2)$ \rev{under a constant interaction time $T$}.
-This finding significantly departs from standard open quantum system theory, which posits that a non-commuting Lamb shift necessarily alters the steady state of the dynamical generator.
+\cmphead{High-fidelity Gibbs state approximation} The first main result of our work is to establish that the distance between the fixed point of the {averaged} repeated interaction channel and the target Gibbs state is ${\cal O}(\alpha^2)$ {when the interaction time is randomized as $T\sim\mu$, where $\mu$ is supported on $[T_0,\infty)$ with $T_0=\widetilde{\mathcal O}(\beta)$ and has an exponentially decaying tail.
+The evolution time is therefore concentrated around times of order $T_0$ and satisfies $\mathbb{E}_{\mu}(T)=\widetilde{O}(\beta)$.} This finding significantly departs from standard open quantum system theory, which posits that a non-commuting Lamb shift necessarily alters the steady state of the dynamical generator.
 Conventional wisdom assumes that unless the dynamics strictly converge to the ideal Davies generator, a persistent steady-state bias is inevitable.
 More precisely, the engineered Hamiltonian $H_\alpha$ in the system-bath interaction framework has the following canonical form: